 From 1988 to 1992, he was the most dominant closer in the league and earned both the Cy Young and the AL MVP in 1992.
 He basically invented the 9th inning closer role, remember he also won 20 games as a starter earlier in his career.

-This, too me this is a no-doubter.
-He was dominant into his late 30’s and early-40’s.
+This, to me is a no-doubter.
+He was dominant into his late 30s and early.
 When “Enter Sandman” came on, the game was over.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.

 This site is using Cloudflare and adheres to the Google Safe Browsing Program.
 We adapted Google's Privacy Guidelines to keep your data safe at all times.